casualuser322/TROSS-distance-counter/README.md

 ### Architecture

-`SimpleDepthNet` is a symmetric encoder-decoder convolutional network inspired by U-Net.
+`MonoDepthNet` is a symmetric encoder-decoder convolutional network inspired by U-Net.
 It uses standard convolutional downsampling and transposed convolutional upsampling with skip connections.

 ```